flutter/website/README.md

 [![Build Status][]][Repo on GitHub Actions]

+NOTE: We have made significant changes to the flutter/website repo to make it easier to use and maintain, and the instructions in this file are changing.
+If you have already cloned it, please clone it again.
+The most significant differences include:
+* The website now uses a Docker container, so you need to install Docker, if you haven't already.
+  This means that much of the tooling previously required (like nvm) is no longer required.
+* The default branch is renamed to `main`
+  (it was previously `master`).
+* Files (and most specifically image files) have been moved.

+Stay tuned for another significant update to the website repo later this year.

+Thanks, as always, for your continued support!

 ## Table of contents
 * [Issues, bugs, and requests](#issues-bugs-and-requests)
 * [Before you submit a PR](#before-you-submit-a-pr)